leogmendoza/quenchtessential/README.md

   Connects to a network (w/o hardcoding credentials) using a captive portal and talks to the backend via MQTT

 - **Plug-and-Play**:
-  Fully deployed & cloud-hosted full-stack app and wall-powered, so no local setup needed--as if it was a real product!
+  Deployed & cloud-hosted full-stack app and wall-powered, so no local setup needed--as if it was a real product!

 ## ⚙️ System Architecture
 Sketch coming soon🤭